 Google and internet advertising

 Google is continuing to roll out ways to dominate the online advertising industry and this is only going to expand.
-With its new "bid-per-call" system (which is aimed at businesses that still receive a high volume of leads through phone calls), and the roll out of Google+ earlier this year, Google is constantly evolving and refining the ways that your business can invest in cost-effective advertising.
+With its "bid-per-call" system (which is aimed at businesses that still receive a high volume of leads through phone calls), not to mention Google+, Google is constantly evolving and refining the ways that your business can invest in cost-effective advertising.

 If you have a website and you want to reach new customers, then Google AdWords offers an immediate solution.
 Have a go yourself, or speak to an expert, and start to increase your web traffic instantly.